 The full-time Climate Fresk team has also grown exponentially.
 Its job is to serve the community of volunteers and help them carry out their activities while expanding their expertise.
 The team also ensures that the NGO is working on achieving its strategic goals.

 The Board of Directors is made of up 12 members, who are elected for 1 year.
-Each director has one voice.
-The Board of Directors is there to serve the members who are taking initiative, not as their boss.
+Each director has one vote.
+The Board of Directors is there to serve and support members who are finding ways to spread the Climate Fresk message more broadly.

-Climate Fresk would be nothing without its thousands of volunteers who have been running workshops and trainings, as well as managing and taking part in special projects since the very beginning.
+Climate Fresk would be nothing without its thousands of volunteers who have been running workshops, training facilitators, and managing or taking part in special projects since the very beginning.

 We are still the same!
 We just changed our name ;)